aboutcode-org/scancode-toolkit/docs/source/misc/faq.rst

 Can I install ScanCode in a Unicode path?
 -----------------------------------------

-Yes but but it is best to void this for now.
-See https://github.com/nexB/scancode-toolkit/issues/867
+Yes but and this is fully supported and tested.
+See https://github.com/nexB/scancode-toolkit/issues/867 for a previous bug which was preventing this.

-There is a bug in virtualenv https://github.com/pypa/virtualenv/issues/457 that is now fixed but has not been extensively tested for ScanCode.
+There was a bug in virtualenv https://github.com/pypa/virtualenv/issues/457 that is now fixed but and has been extensively tested for ScanCode.

 The line numbers for a copyright found in a binary are weird.
 What do they mean?